syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/View-Range-Selection.md

 ---

 layout: post
-title: Range selection in Syncfusion® SfRating for Xamarin.iOS
+title: Range Selection in Syncfusion® SfRating for Xamarin.iOS
-description: Perform range selection with custom views in rating control
+description: Learn how to perform range selection with custom views in the Rating control
 platform: xamarin.ios
 control: Rating
 documentation: ug